PsichiX/Intuicio/book/src/anatomy-of-a-script.md

 - **Define register**

-    Allocates space for new register of given type defined by `StructQuery`.
+    Allocates space for new register of given type defined by `TypeQuery`.
 Remember to always define register before it gets used!
 Registers gets removed when scope where they were defined gets dropped.

 - **Drop register**